LangTrans/LangTrans/docs/index.rst

 | 		 				All should be in a list
 | 		 				To replace add a list with first as regular expression of content
 | 		 				and second with content you wanted to replace with
 | 		 				To delete add a list with one content(regular expression of content you wanted to remove)
+|			*call* - To call another regex from another part/typeofsyntax
+|				 Write name of part/typeofsyntax inside array of call.
+|				 It work only on token(token1) part extracted from source code.
 | **settings** - In setting you have loop, looplimit and variables
 | 		   		*loop* -  To pass through regular expresion multiple times
 | 		   		*looplimit* - Number of times to pass
 | 		  		*variables* - You can make variables than can used inside regular expression by <varname>
+|				*collections* - List of typeofsyntax/part with a name
+|						It can be called
 Example
 ^^^^^^^
 .. code-block:: yaml